FinweLtd/doc-livesync-all/docs/articles/resolution.md

 1024 px / 6.4 in = 160 ppi
 ```

 The value calculated above is not correct.
-For example, if you are reading this from a computer
-screen, try changing the width of your browser window: you should see that the image above will
-be automatically resized.
-The resolution of the original image file that your browser has
-downloaded remains the same and what you see on screen is actually a *copy* of the original image
-that your browser has created and scaled to match with this column's width.
-That copy probably
-has a different resolution than the original file does, hence our statement is using wrong
-pixel count and is not true.
+If you are reading this from a computer screen, try changing the width of your browser window.
+You should see that the image above will be automatically resized.
+The resolution of the image file that your browser has downloaded has not changed.
+What you see on screen is actually a *copy* of the original image that your browser has created and scaled to match with this column's width.
+That copy probably has a different resolution than the original file does.
+Hence, our statement is using a wrong pixel count and is not true.

-In order to calculate *the resolution of an image that appears on screen*, we need to know its
-physical size and the pixel density of the display.
-For example, a modern Apple iPad has 264
-pixels per inch (ppi) ([4]) and therefore an image that is 6.4 inches wide should have about
-1690 pixels when it is drawn on iPad's screen.
-That happens to be 666 pixels more than we have
-in the original image!
+How to find out *the resolution of an image that appears on screen*?
+We need to know the physical size of the image on the screen and the pixel density of the display device.
+For example, a modern Apple iPad has 264 pixels per inch (ppi) ([4]).
+Thus, an image that is 6.4 inches wide should have about 1690 pixels when it is drawn on an iPad's screen.
+Curiously, this happens to be 666 pixels *more* than we have in the original image!
 Where did these extra pixels come from?

 ```
 264 ppi * 6.4 in = ~1690 px
 1690 px - 1024 px = +666 px
 ```

-## Screen resolution
+### Screen resolution

-Let us rephrase what we just learned: When an image is captured and saved into a file, the file
-maintains the original *image resolution* ie. the amount of pixels that were captured and stored
-into the file.
-But when it is loaded from the file and rendered on screen, it has a property called
-*screen resolution*: the amount of pixels that were used for drawing the image on screen.
+When an image is captured and saved into a file, the file maintains the original *image resolution* ie. the number of pixels that were captured.
+When the image is loaded from a file and rendered on screen, it has a new property called *screen resolution*.
+This is the number of display pixels that are used for drawing the image on the screen.

-The former describes the amount of detail in the image but has nothing to do with its physical size
+The former describes the amount of detail in the image but has nothing to do with its physical size.
+The latter has everything to do with physical size but says nothing about detail.
+Detail and size can be both expressed as a number of pixels, yet they are two different things.
-(which will be fixed only when it is either rendered on screen or printed on paper).
-The latter
-has everything to do with physical size, but says nothing about detail.
-Try to remember that detail
-and size can be both  expressed as an amount of pixels, but they are two different things.

-Now, although they are different things, they both play apart in the end result.
-Therefore,
-it is important to understand the *relation* between image resolution and screen resolution.
-Consider our test image again: what if its image resolution would be reduced to
-100 x 100 pixels?
-Certainly it would lose most of its details; you cannot express such a complex
-image properly with so few pixels.
-Yet on screen the browser would still scale it to match
-with the width of this column, no questions asked.
-This is illustrated below, where a 1024 x 1024
+Now, although they are different things, they both play a part in the end result.
+Thus, we must understand the *relation* between image resolution and screen resolution.
+Consider our test image again: what happens if we reduce its image resolution to 100 x 100 pixels?
+Certainly, it would lose most of its detail!
+You cannot express such a complex image properly with so few pixels.
+Yet, on screen the browser would still scale it to match with the width of this column, no questions asked.

-pixel image is first downscaled to 100 x 100 pixels and then upscaled back to 1024 x 1024 pixels.
+This loss of detail is illustrated below.
+A 1024 x 1024 pixel image is first downscaled to 100 x 100 pixels and then upscaled back to 1024 x 1024 pixels.
 The result is a blurry mess.

 ![Lost detail](img_resolution/loss_of_detail.png)